ParanoidUser/yolo/CHANGEME.md

 74 bottles of rum on the wall, 74 bottles of rum!
 You take one down, you pass it around, 73 bottles of rum on the wall.

+73 bottles of rum on the wall, 73 bottles of rum!
+You take one down, you pass it around, 72 bottles of rum on the wall.

 *to be continued...*